Blendify/blender-manual/trunk/blender_docs/manual/physics/smoke/types/domain.rst

-Low division simulations with lots of *High Resolution* divisions generally appear smaller in real-world scale (larger flames etc.) and can be used to achieve pyroclastic plumes such as this:
+Low division simulations with lots of *High Resolution* divisions generally appear smaller in real-world scale (larger flames, etc.) and can be used to achieve pyroclastic plumes such as this:

 .. figure:: /images/physics_smoke_type_domain_note-on-resolution.jpg
    :align: center